kate-amsterdam/WomenInSTEM/README.md

 In essence, this comprehensive analysis not only sheds light on the existing gender gap in education in America but also offers a glimmer of hope for future generations of girls.
 It showcases the ongoing progress in enhancing female representation within STEM fields, evident through noticeable shifts in enrollment trends and a growing interest, particularly in fields like computer science.
 These findings emphasize the crucial need for sustained efforts to promote inclusivity and gender diversity within STEM disciplines, paving the way for a more equitable and promising future for women.

-See the above graphs in a Tablaeu dashboard [here](https://public.tableau.com/views/WomeninSTEMDashboard/Dashboard1?:language=en-US&).
+See the above graphs in a Tableau dashboard [here](https://public.tableau.com/views/WomeninSTEMDashboard/Dashboard1?:language=en-US&).

  ## Sources

  I used [degree completion data](https://nces.ed.gov/ipeds/SummaryTables/report/300?templateId=3000&year=2022&tt=aggregate&instType=1&sid=d3e3eb30-c12a-4fb9-a0aa-ec56661f02e1) from the National Center for Education Statistics for this project.

 See the PostgreSQL queries I used to generate the graphs in the [sql](https://github.com/kate-amsterdam/WomenInSTEM/tree/main/sql) folder.